Aiden-Frost/DailySnaps-localhost/README.md

 4. News viewing of various websites
 5. Filter by keyword
 6. Save user's loved articles.
+7. Tokenized Signup with confirmation in console(on local machine) or email.

 ## Getting Started
 Follow these instructions to get a copy running on your local machine for